hirosystems/stacks.js/packages/stacking/README.md

 // }
 ```

-### Operating a pool
+### Operating a pool / Stacking for others

-If you are the pool operator, you can stack ("lock up") tokens for your users and commit to stacking participation for upcoming reward cycles.
+If you are a pool operator (or wish to stack with someone else's funds), you can stack ("lock up") tokens for your users and commit to stacking participation for upcoming reward cycles.
+These users need to first "delegate" some or all of their funds to you (the "delegator").
+The following examples refer to the "delegator" as pool, but in practice a delegator can also stack for only single or few individuals.
+Even a group of friends could stack together and share a multi-sig BTC wallet for payouts.

 #### Stack delegated STX

 Stack STX, which have been previously delegated to the pool.
+This step only locks the funds.
+The pool operator will also need to ["commit"](#commit-to-stacking) to a reward cycle.

 ```typescript
 import { getNonce } from '@stacks/transactions';